WELCOME TO THE REES & SUMACH COMMUNITY GARDEN WEBSITE

 Garden membership includes access to a listserve for sharing gardening questions and information.

-See the links above for application forms, membership & sponsorship, garden rules in English & Spanish, and links to other gardens and groups.
+the links in the right-hand column above for application forms, sponsorship, garden rules, and links to other gardens and groups.

 Garden Progress

-We had a great first season for the garden in 2010, and a fine second and third season in 2011 and 2012.
+We had a great first season for the garden in 2010, and have had many fine seasons since then.

 ---Negotiated and signed a lease for the garden site with Whitman College